Gardenghi-Antreem/flutter_template/README.md

     Components that provide functionalities to retrieve, edit and store data.
 Sources can provide access to remote, local or in-memory data.
 This is the layer where actual integration with the APIs is implemented.
 - Repositories:
     Components that expose a common interface used by the lower layers to access data.
 They mediate between different sources and implement caching strategies

-all common repositories, data sources and entities must be put in the shared foulder

 ### Domain layer
 ```